Have you ever wondered, “Can dogs eat Steak?“

 Or is Steak one of those “people” foods that dogs simply should not eat?

-Can dogs eat steak?
-Steak is actually quite nutritious for them.
-Beef is a source of a variety of essential nutrients including proteins that repair and maintain muscles and tissues and fatty acids for joint health and cognitive function.
+Dogs can absolutely eat steak.
+Beef is nutritious and a good source of a variety of essential nutrients- including proteins that repair and maintain muscles and tissues and fatty acids for joint health and cognitive function.

 This shouldn’t really come as much as a surprise given that they are ancestors of the carnivorous wolf.